griessej/Greens_Functions/README.md

 * Convert the PETSc matrix to a scipy.sparse.npz matrix.

 # Workflow for inversion of the dynamical matrix
-* Generate the matrix in scipy.sparse.csr_matrix format, split the matrix and save splitted files to drive.
+* Compute the dynamical matrix in scipy.sparse.csr_matrix format.
+If necessary split the matrix and save splitted files (This is in general not needed!)
-* Convert the matrices to PETSc binary format und save.
+* Convert the matrix to the PETSc binary format.
 * Read the matrix in a c-code and compute part of the inverse.
+* Convert the PETSc matrix to a scipy.sparse.npz matrix.

 # Test matrices
 For test purposes and scaling tests for the matrix inversion we use three different test cases.